oVirt/ovirt-site/source/documentation/bootstrap/md-Self_Hosted_Engine_Guide/en-US/chap-Migrating_from_Bare_Metal_to_an_EL-Based_Self-Hosted_Environment.html.md

             The following luns have been found on the requested target:
             [1]     3514f0c5447600351       30GiB   XtremIO XtremApp
                                     status: used, paths: 2 active

             [2]     3514f0c5447600352       30GiB   XtremIO XtremApp
                                     status: used, paths: 2 active

             Please select the destination LUN (1, 2) [1]:

 3. **Configuring the Network**

     The script detects possible network interface controllers (NICs) to use as a management bridge for the environment.
 It then checks your firewall configuration and offers to modify it for console (SPICE or VNC) access HostedEngine-VM.
 Provide a pingable gateway IP address, to be used by the `ovirt-ha-agent` to help determine a host's suitability for running HostedEngine-VM.

         Please indicate a nic to set rhvm bridge on: (eth1, eth0) [eth1]: iptables was detected on your computer, do you wish setup to configure it?
 (Yes, No)[Yes]:
         Please indicate a pingable gateway IP address [X.X.X.X]:

 4. **Configuring the Virtual Machine**

-    The script creates a virtual machine to be configured as the Red Hat Virtualization Manager, referred to in this procedure as HostedEngine-VM.
-Select **disk* for the boot device type, and the script will automatically detect the RHV-M Appliances available.
+    The script creates a virtual machine to be configured as the oVirt Engine, referred to in this procedure as HostedEngine-VM.
+Select **disk* for the boot device type, and the script will automatically detect the oVirt Engine Appliances available.
 Select an appliance.

         Please specify the device to boot the VM from (choose disk for the oVirt engine appliance) (cdrom, disk, pxe) [disk]:
                  Please specify the console type you would like to use to connect to the VM (vnc, spice) [vnc]: vnc [ INFO ] Detecting available oVirt engine appliances The following appliance have been found on your system: